brycie-boy/The_Cosmos/People often move between either Matrist and Patrist values.md

  - Asetic
  - Father god

 Wether or not societies wobble between these two extremes as Taylor claims, individuals certainly do.
-These are merely consequences of (a) having the heaviest imprint on [[The Oral Bio-Survival Circuit]] (Matrist), and (b) having the heaviest imprint on [[The Anal Emotional-Territorial Circuit]] (Patrist).
+These are merely consequences of (a) having the heaviest imprint on the [[Oral Bio-Survival Circuit]] (Matrist), and (b) having the heaviest imprint on the [[Anal Emotional-Territorial Circuit]] (Patrist).

 ___